guitar-wiring-visualizer/guitar-wiring-visualizer/README.md

 - See the effects of flipping switches on the signal flow.
 - Share diagrams via stateful URL links.

 The app is for creating _wiring diagrams_, not actual schematics.
-(Although, generating a schematic from the diagram should be poissible, but has not been implemented yet.)
+(Although, generating a schematic from the diagram should be possible, but has not been implemented yet.)

 The thinking is: